Releases @ TCC

 over NACTC’s next meeting, Oct.
 17-19, in Savannah, Ga.

-Formerly vice president for workforce development and continuing
+Formerly vice president for Workforce Solutions and continuing

 education at Central Virginia Community College, Bryant joined

 TCC in March 2004 with more than 25 years of administrative and

 executive leadership at five institutions of higher education.